nataz77/11/README.md

 ## Debloating
 There's a bunch of tools out here on GitHub to supposedly debloat Windows 10/11. <br/>
-I never had a great experience with those, most of the times they landed me with a broken installation but the side effects were not worth it.
+I never had a great experience with those, most of the times they landed me with a broken installation plus the side effects are not worth it in my opinion.
 Even reverting back the changes did not restore the previous system state, so I rather use this simple poweshell to remove unwanted apps that come preinstalled:
 ```poweshell
 $Apps = @(
     #enter PackageFullNameHere